 However, you can join from anywhere and there might occasionally be missions you can participate in from anywhere in the world.

-But if you are not from one of the countries above, it will require a lot of patience and then you are better off joining sites in your country instead.
+But if you are not from one of the countries above, it will require a lot of patience (and it also will in the countries where it is available) and then you are better off joining sites in your country instead.